gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

    loading the old value, storing the new value, and then releasing the old value.

-Combining those operations into single SIL instructions allows the optimizer to avoid miscompiles that can occur due to releases being moved into the partial initialization region in between a load/retain, load/release.
-As a result of this, we are able to be more aggressive when performing code motion of ARC operations since we no longer have to worry about a release triggering a deinit before ownership of an object is fully taken.
+Combining those operations into single SIL instructions allows:

+1. The optimizer to avoid miscompiles that can occur due to releases being moved into the partial initialization region in between a load/retain, load/release.
+2. The SIL verifier to ban the usage of unsafe unowned loads from memory locations with non-trivial type.

+As a result of this:

+1. More aggressive ARC code motion can be performed since releases can no longer trigger a deinit before ownership of an object is fully taken.
+2. SIL will be able to via a use-def list represent the loading/gaining ownership of a value loaded from memory in a robust manner.

+We elaborate on the partial initialization point in depth below since it may not be obvious to readers:

 # Partial Initialization of Loadable References in SIL